beyondbrokkoli/awesomewm-config/README.md

 ```
 "Features":

+Windows Key + J or K to navigate between windows.

 Only one single "workspace/tag".

-All the "standard" (awesomewm) hotkeys for switching and minimizing windows still work.

 Easy to read rc.lua without comments and commented-out parts.